Castlevania: Symphony of the Night – 1997 Developer Interview

 Yamane: Please enjoy the soundtrack, as well as the nose familiar dialogue.
 That was almost all done in editing, and was personally very fun for me, so I think you’ll enjoy it too.

-Igarashi: Graphics in games lately have mostly been 3D rendering, and this kind of handcrafted pixel art has become rare.
+Igarashi: Graphics lately have mostly been 3D rendering, and this kind of handcrafted pixel art has become rare.
 Please enjoy viewing the lovingly crafted graphics.

 Symphony of the Night – 1997 Developer Interview